-In the simplest of terms, an epidural corticosteroid (steroid) injection is a way to deliver pain medication quickly into the body with a syringe.
+In the simplest of terms, an epidural corticosteroid (steroid) injection is a way to deliver pain medicine quickly into the body with a syringe.

-The medication is injected into the epidural area.
+The medicine is injected into the epidural area.
 This is a fat-filled area that covers the spinal cord to protect it and the surrounding nerves from damage.

 Sometimes pain relief is short term.
 Other times the benefits continue for some time.

 If you have intense, difficult-to-treat pain in your legs or arms from inflamed spinal nerves, then an epidural steroid injection might give you quick relief.
 Often, nerve passages from the spine to your arms or legs become narrowed, causing this pain.
 This narrowing can cause inflammation of the spinal nerves.

 A number of conditions may add to this narrowing, including:

 Injected steroids reduce inflammation and opens up these passages to provides pain relief.

 An epidural steroid injection generally causes no problems.
 If you do have side effects, they may include:

 Based on your medical condition, your healthcare provider may request other specific steps.